1 Introducing Zig

 1.8.1 Strings in C

-At first glance, this looks very similar to how C treats strings as well.
+At first glance, a string literal value in Zig looks very similar to how C treats strings as well.
 In more details, string values in C are treated internally as an array of arbitrary bytes, and this array is also null-terminated.

-But one key difference between a Zig string and a C string, is that Zig also stores the length of the array inside the string object.
+But one key difference between a Zig string literal and a C string, is that Zig also stores the length of the string inside the object itself.
+In the case of a string literal value, this length is stored in the data type of the value (i.e. the n variable in [n:0]u8).
+While, in a string object, the length is stored in the len attribute of the slice that represents the string object.
 This small detail makes your code safer, because is much easier for the Zig compiler to check if you are trying to access an element that is “out of bounds”, i.e. if your trying to access memory that does not belong to you.

 To do that, you would need something like this in C. In this example, the C string stored in the object array is 25 bytes long: